nforgeio/neonKUBE/Images/elasticsearch/README.md

-**DO NOT USE: Work in progress**

 # Image Tags

-The following image tags identify deprecated images which will be deleted sometime in the future.
+The following image tags identify archived images which will not be deleted but are not maintained.

 * `5.2.0`&nbsp;&nbsp;&nbsp;&nbsp;`<-- `last image based on [elasticsearch](https://hub.docker.com/_/elasticsearch/)
 * `5.3.0`&nbsp;&nbsp;&nbsp;&nbsp;`<-- `first image based directly on [openjdk](https://hub.docker.com/_/openjdk/)